Topological bifurcations of minimal invariant sets for set-valued dynamical systems: Minimal invariant sets

 While minimal $\Phi$-invariant sets always exists, they are typically non-unique.
-Uniqueness directly follows for set-valued dynamical systems which are contractions in the Hausdorff metric.
-Such contractions can be identified as follows.
+Uniqueness directly follows for set-valued dynamical systems that are contractions in the Hausdorff metric.
+Such contractions can be identified by the following lemma, whose proof will be omitted.